Symplectic foliations and generalized complex structures

 \subsubsection{Section \ref{the pluriharmonic condition}}

 We study one component of the obstruction, whose vanishing is both necessary and sufficient in certain low-dimensional cases.
-We consider \emph{smooth symplectic families}, i.e., Poisson structures whose symplectic foliation comes from a fibre bundle but which may not have symplectic trivializations.
-The condition is that the leafwise symplectic form should be \emph{pluriharmonic} in the fibrewise cohomology bundle over the base (see Theorem \ref{[omega] pluriharmonic}, and Section \ref{the GM connection} for definitions).
+We consider \emph{smooth symplectic families}, i.e., symplectic foliations that come from a fibre bundle but which may not have local symplectic trivializations.
+The condition is that the fibrewise symplectic form should be \emph{pluriharmonic} in the fibrewise cohomology bundle over the base (see Theorem \ref{[omega] pluriharmonic}, and Section \ref{the GM connection} for definitions).

-In particular, we conclude that for a compact, connected smooth symplectic family with 2-dimensional fibres---or, in higher-rank cases, if certain topological conditions are satisfied---then if the data are generalized complex, it is in fact a symplectic fibre bundle.
+For example, we consider a compact, connected smooth symplectic family with 2-dimensional fibres---or, in higher-rank cases, if certain topological conditions are satisfied---and conclude that if the data are generalized complex, it is in fact a symplectic fibre bundle.

-(Counter)examples in this section include: data $(P,I)$ which do \emph{not} come from a generalized complex structure; smooth symplectic families over a complex base which \emph{do} come from generalized complex structures, but which do \emph{not} have symplectic trivializations (i.e., nearby leaves are not alike).
+(Counter)examples in this section include: admissible data which do \emph{not} come from a generalized complex structure; smooth symplectic families over a complex base which \emph{do} come from generalized complex structures, but which do \emph{not} have local symplectic trivializations (i.e., nearby leaves are not alike).